marangonijunior/console.develop/README.md

 ##### System Design

-Just a flag, this is to study and not the full projects.
+Just a flag, this is to study and not a full project.

 - Soon as possible.